amaleena123/M1PAY-LARAVEL/README.md

 Merchant Onboarding : bd@mobilityone.com.my
 Transaction Inquiries : ccc@mobilityone.com.my
 Technical Issues Related to PHP coding : m1pay@mobilityonegroup.com (Attention to Ms Amalina Nusyirwan)

+⚠️ Disclaimer: This project provides code for Checkout and Payment functions only.
+It has been tested on my own server and worked as intended.
+If you fork or reuse this code, please modify it accordingly to fit your own environment and requirements.
+Use at your own discretion.